bcmichael/RNMR-Docs/docs/command/full_command.md

 field should be incremented (`DO` /`IDN`), then that field is updated to show the new loop count.
 Similarly, any local and/or global arguments created by `DO` are incremented by one.
 For more details on the use of `DO`/`ENDDO` loops in macros, see the description of the `DO` command.
+## ENDTST
+End a macro `TST` block

+Category: Macro

+Format: `ENDTST`

+Prerequisites: Macro only (MAC)

+Description:
+`ENDTST` marks the end of a `TST` block used for conditional execution of commands.
+For usage details see the description of `TST`.
 ## EX
 Load a pulse program experiment